upm-space/dO2s/meteor/doc/a01a-using-bootstrap.md

 });
 ```

 This loads the main theme and everything seems to work except for the glyphicons, somehow the don't get loaded.
-Using they `twbs:bootstrap` package fixed this but after installing `jquery` it complains about it's version, saying I have to downgrade.
+Using the `twbs:bootstrap` package fixed this but after installing `jquery` it complains about it's version, saying I have to downgrade.
 Also I don't want to use `twbs:bootstrap` since it looks that it won't be maintained any more after the change to `npm` and the update to Bootstrap 4.

 The current fix for this is copying the `/bootstrap/fonts` folder into a `/public/fonts` folder in our project.
 No more complains and everything works.
 This will be revisited if a better fix is found.